ArtBlocks/artblocks-docs/minter-suite/minter-suite-supplemental.md

 When using a Dutch auction, the auction will need to be reset and reconfigured.

-This is a 2-step provess, and requires admin-intervention for security:
+This is a 2-step process, and requires admin-intervention for security:

 1. ADMIN - Call `resetAuctionDetails` on the minter contract
 2. ARTIST - Configure the auction parameters via your typical process (e.g. artist dashboard)